oguching/knowledge/typography/typography.md

+Typography is the art and technique of arranging type, type meaning letters and characters.

 Leading

 In metal type the space between lines is made from lead, thus the term `leading`.
 Leading describes the space between the descenders of one line and the ascenders of the next.
 (Light blue space)